georgiee/coding-for-kids/slides.md

 # [fit] _2.
 You know how_

 ---
-^ By building Drawbots and using MakeyMakey to make play dooh controllers
+^ By building Drawbots

+^ and using MakeyMakey to make carrots scream

 ## [fit] Tinkering
 ## [fit] with **_Makey Makey and Drawbot_**